Pinterest Inc (PINS) Shares Up Despite Recent Market Volatility - News Heater

 Conclusion

-To sum up, Pinterest Inc (PINS) has seen a better performance recently.
-Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
+To wrap up, the performance of Pinterest Inc (PINS) has been better in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.